enjalot/blockbuilder/deploy/README.md

 <details>
 <summary>Deprecated instructions</summary>

+# Amazon AMI
+You can install everything yourself, or use a pre-packaged AMI running Ubuntu 14.04 with everything up and running.
+The AMI id is `ami-d52e87be`.
+The user is `ubuntu` and the code is deployed in `/home/ubuntu/Code/building-blocks`.

+# Roll Your Own Server
+If you wish to roll your own server, the following steps serve as a guide for getting everything up and running.

 ## IP Tables
 Note that the server runs on port `8889`, so you will need to redirect port 80 traffic to port 8889.
 You can do this on ubuntu by using `iptables-persistent` and adding the following to end of `/etc/iptables/rules.v4`:
 ```